-Grate the ginger (you will only need ½ tsp) and mince the garlic (I use a garlic presser).
+Grate the ginger (you will only need ½ tsp) and mince the garlic (I love this garlic press).

-In a large bowl, combine ginger, garlic, ½ Tbsp soy sauce, ½ Tbsp sake, and ½ tsp sesame oil.
-Whisk all together.
+In a large bowl, combine the ginger, garlic, soy sauce, sake, and sesame oil.
+Whisk it all together.

-Pour the oil to a heavy-bottomed pot (I used a Dutch oven) and heat the oil to 325 ºF (163 ºC) on medium heat.
+Pour the oil into a heavy-bottomed pot (I used a Dutch oven) and heat it to 325ºF (163ºC) on medium heat.

-Meanwhile, prepare potato starch and all-purpose flour in a separate pile.
+Meanwhile, prepare the potato starch and all-purpose flour in separate piles.

-First, lightly dredge each chicken piece in the flour and dust off the excess flour.
-Then dredge the chicken in the potato starch and remove excess starch.
+First, lightly dredge each marinated chicken piece in the flour and dust off the excess flour.
+Then, dredge it in the potato starch and remove the excess starch.

-When the oil temperature has reached 325 ºF (163 ºC) (insert a wooden chopstick in the oil and see if small bubbles appear around it) gently submerge each chicken piece into the oil.
-Do not overcrowd; add 3-5 pieces at a time.
-If you put many pieces in the oil, the oil temperature will drop quickly and chicken will end up absorbing too much oil.
+When the oil temperature has reached 325ºF (163ºC) (you’ll know it’s ready when you insert a wooden chopstick into the oil and small bubbles appear around it), gently submerge each chicken piece in the oil.
+Do not overcrowd the pot; add only 3-5 pieces at a time.
+If you put too many pieces in at once, the oil temperature will drop quickly, and the chicken will end up absorbing too much oil.

-First Deep Frying: Deep fry for 90 seconds, or until the outside of the chicken is a light golden color.
-If the chicken changes color too quickly, then the oil temperature is too high.
+First Deep-Frying: Deep-fry for 90 seconds, or until the outside of the chicken is a light golden color.
+If the chicken browns too quickly, then the oil temperature is too high.
 Either put a few more pieces of chicken in the oil or lower the heat.
-Controlling oil temperature at all times is very important for deep frying.
-Transfer to a wire rack to drain excess oil.
+Controlling the oil temperature at all times is very important for deep-frying.
+Transfer the chicken pieces to a wire rack to drain the excess oil.

-The chicken will continue to cook with the remaining heat on the wire rack.
-Continue with the remaining chicken.
-Between batches, pick up crumbs in the oil with a fine-mesh sieve.
+The residual heat will continue to cook the chicken as it rests on the wire rack.
+Continue deep-frying the remaining chicken pieces.
+Between batches, pick up and discard the crumbs in the oil with a fine-mesh sieve.
 This keeps the oil clean and prevents it from becoming darker.

-2nd Deep Frying: Now heat the oil to 350 ºF (177 ºC).
-Deep fry for 45 seconds, or until the skin is nice golden color and crispy.
-Transfer to a wire rack to drain excess oil and continue with the remaining chicken.
+Second Deep-Frying: Now, heat the oil to 350ºF (177ºC).
+Place 3 to 5 pieces of the resting chicken back into the oil and deep-fry for 45 seconds, or until the skin is golden brown and crispy.
+Transfer them to a wire rack to drain the excess oil.
+Continue with the remaining chicken pieces.

-Chicken on the left is after the 1st frying and one on the right is after the 2nd frying.
-You can see the chicken is slightly darker in color.
+The left photo shows the chicken pieces after the first frying and the right photo shows them after the second frying.
+You can see the chicken pieces on the right are slightly darker in color.